pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/other-empty-slot-routes.md

 After confirming the message, check the PC, a glitch species should appear in Box 3, Slot 1.
 This should be glitch species 0x1453 on English versions, or 0x1457 on Italian versions.
 This is your ACE Pokémon.

+If you see this, that means you have successfully set up ACE!
+Continue reading to learn how to trigger ACE with this Pokémon.

 <div class="admonition note" markdown="block">
 <p class="admonition-title">Note</p>